jentery/506v3/index.md

 * [Related Materials](#related-materials)
 * [Territory Acknowledgement](#territory-acknowledgement)

-# tl;dr Version of this Outline
+# tl;dr Version of this Syllabus

 In a rush?
 Overwhelmed by the start of term?
-Need a guide to steward your trek through this graduate seminar?
+Need a guide to steward your trek through this seminar?

-I made a one-page, [tl;dr version of this outline](guide.html) for you.
+I made a one-page, [tl;dr version of this incredibly long syllabus](guide.html) for you.
 I'll print you a [PDF copy](guide.pdf), too.
 This guide is not intended to replace the syllabus, but I hope it's convenient in a pinch.

 # About the Seminar